-WARNING: Use of this tool can generate and/ or disperse dust, which may cause serious and permanent respiratory or other injury.
+AWARNING: Use of this tool can generate and/or disperse dust, which may cause serious and permanent respiratory or other injury.
 Always use NIOSH/OSHA approved respiratory protection appropriate for the dust exposure.
 Direct particles away from face and body.

-WARNING: Always wear proper personal hearing protection that conforms to ANSI S12.6 (S3.19) during use.
+AWARNING: Always wear proper personal hearing protection that conforms to ANSI S12.6 (S3.19) during use.
 Under some conditions and duration of use, noise from this product may contribute to hearing loss.

-CAUTION: When not in use, place tool on its side on a stable surface where it will not cause a tripping or falling hazard.
-Some tools with large battery packs will stand upright on the battery pack but may be easily knocked over.
+AWARNING: Always use eye protection.
+All users and bystanders must wear eye protection that conforms to ANSI Z87.1.
+AWARNING: When not in use, place grinder on a stable surface where it will not move inadvertantly, roll or cause a tripping or falling hazard.
+The grinder may stand upright on the battery pack but may be easily knocked over.
+Serious personal injury may result.